molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/confgen/gen_ensemble.rst

 ===================

-The script *gen_confs.py* generates a conformer ensemble :cite:`doi:10.1021/acs.jcim.3c00563` for each molecule read from the specified input file and writes the resulting ensembles to the specified output file.
+The script *gen_confs.py* generates a conformer ensemble :cite:`doi:10.1021/acs.jcim.3c00563` for each molecule read from the specified input file and writes the resulting ensembles to the desired output file.

 **Synopsis**